You need to apply for a new licence before you can start driving again if your licence has been taken away because you’ve been disqualified.

 Medical examination with a DVLA doctor

-Before you get your licence back you must have a medical examination with one of DVLA’s appointed doctors to prove you’re fit to drive.
+DVLA will send you an application form 90 days before your disqualification ends.
+During that time you must have a medical examination with one of DVLA’s appointed doctors to prove you’re fit to drive.
 The examination will include:

 - a questionnaire about your medical history and use of alcohol

 You’ll have to pay for your medical examination.

 DVLA will send you a D27 form 56 days before your disqualification period ends.
 You’ll need to fill in the form and return it to DVLA.
 You may need to send in a new passport-style photo with your application.